jasonjurotich/JJ-GAS/SET UP VIM.md

 ## CREATE SHORTCUTS FOR LINUX
 - alias df='git add -A && git commit -m "updated" && git push'  // this will create a shortcut.
-- all together: alias mo='mosh --ssh="ssh -i ~/.ssh/id_rsa" user@IP' && alias df='git add -A && git commit -m "updated" && git push' && alias dg='git pull origin master'
+- All together: alias mo='mosh --ssh="ssh -i ~/.ssh/id_rsa" user@IP' && alias df='git add -A && git commit -m "updated" && git push' && alias dg='git pull origin master'

 If you want to have this command available in every terminal you must add the aliases to the .bashrc file.